Circular economy designs for sustainable gardens

 The circular economy in living colour

-You can see the circular economy in action in the European Commission’s ‘Renewed Blooms’ Garden which I have designed for this year’s Bord Bia Bloom.
-It embodies EU circular economy principles by repurposing materials and blending nature with human-made elements.
-I will use items like a discarded railway track and facade tiles made from recycled PVC windows to showcase how waste materials can be transformed into functional, durable, and striking design features.
+At Bord Bia Bloom 2025, visitors saw the circular economy in action in my award-winning design for the European Commission’s ‘Renewed Blooms’ Garden.
+It embodied EU circular economy principles by repurposing materials and blending nature with human-made elements.
+I used items like a discarded railway track and facade tiles made from recycled PVC windows to showcase how waste materials can be transformed into functional, durable, and striking design features.

 David Negus, founder of The 3D Gardener design studio, is an award-winning garden designer and visual artist from Suffolk, England.
-David is one of a number of new show garden designers at this year’s Bord Bia Bloom, which returns to the Phoenix Park, Dublin over the June bank holiday weekend.
 You can see more of David’s work on www.the3dgardener.co.uk and follow him @the3dgardener.